pact-foundation/docs.pact.io/website/docs/provider/recommended_configuration.md

     publishVerificationResult: process.env.CI === "true", //only publish from CI
     providerVersion: process.env.GIT_COMMIT, //use the appropriate env var from your CI system
-    providerBranch: process.env.GIT_BRANCH // if using branches and environments
+    providerVersionBranch: process.env.GIT_BRANCH // if using branches and environments (recommended)
-    providerVersionTags: process.env.GIT_BRANCH ? [process.env.GIT_BRANCH] : [], //only if not setting the branch
+    providerVersionTags: process.env.GIT_BRANCH ? [process.env.GIT_BRANCH] : [], // optional, it is recommend you set the branch as well.
   }
    ```